rajathkmp/FaceRecog/README.md

 # FaceRecog-Keras
-Face Recognition using Neural Networks implemented using eras
+Face Recognition using Neural Networks implemented using keras